-Expert in Clinical Laboratory Scientist, Lab Director, Lab Diagnostics, Medical Technology, Hosp, Testing
+Expert in Clinical Laboratory Science, Lab Directing, Lab Diagnostics, Medical Technology, Hospitals, Testing

 Expert ID: 731601 Connecticut, USA

 1. Expert is the founder of consulting company which began in 2009.
 The company's mission is to provide the highest quality consulting services to the physician office laboratory (POL) community.
 His areas of expertise are in the management of POL operations, CLIA regulations, LIS & EMR interfaces.